yext/answers-search-ui/README.md

 # Analytics

-Answers will track some basic interaction analytics automatically, such as search bar impressions and Call-To-Action clicks.
+If a businessId is supplied in the config, Answers will track some basic interaction analytics automatically, such as search bar impressions and Call-To-Action clicks.
-If you would like to add custom analytics on top of the built-in ones, use the following: (TODO rephrase)
+If you would like to add custom analytics on top of the built-in ones, use the following:

-// TODO add note about ensuring there is a businessId in the ANSWERS.init config.

 ## Custom Analytics Using JavaScript